NithyaNN3/SAA-C03-Prep/Solutions Architecture.md

 - most apps have same architecture

 Beanstalk has a developer centric view of apps
-Web server tier and worker tier
+Web server tier - for making websites, etc worker tier - to deploy workers
+You can create multiple environments (like dev, stage) on it

 Deployment modes: single instance vs high availability with load balancer (greater for prod)